Skip to content

 bash

-make k3s-worker # join worker to cluster
+make provision-agents # join agent to cluster (Ansible)

 make kubeconfig # merge ~/.kube/config